Chad (slang)

-The slang term Chad has historically been applied in different contexts.
-It originated in the United Kingdom, where it was used to describe a particular humorous ad-hoc cartoon.
-Later, it was employed in Chicago as a derogatory description for young, upper-class, urban males.
-In modern internet slang, the term generally refers to an "alpha" or simply a sexually successful male.
+Chad is a slang term for a type of young man.
+In the 2000s, it was used in Chicago as a derogatory description for young, upper-class, urban males.
+In modern internet slang, the term generally refers to a masculine white male, that being an "alpha" or simply a sexually successful male.

-Origins
+Chicago slang

-The slang term "Chad" originated in the UK during World War II and was employed in a similar humorous manner as Kilroy was here.
-It later came into use in Chicago as a derogatory way to describe a young, wealthy man from the city's northern suburbs, typically single and in his twenties or early thirties.
+In the 2000s, the term "Chad" was used in Chicago as a derogatory way to describe a young, wealthy man from the city's northern suburbs, typically single and in his twenties or early thirties.
 Chicago's Chads were covered by a satirical website dedicated to the Lincoln Park Chad Society, a fictional social club based in the city's upscale Lincoln Park neighborhood.